TL;DR

 BTT and Raycast serve different primary purposes, so a full migration isn't typical.
 If you're using BTT mainly for window management and clipboard, Raycast can replace those functions.
 Move your window shortcuts to Raycast's built-in window commands and start using Raycast's clipboard manager.
 You'll lose gesture-based control but gain extension ecosystem access.

 BTT can partially replace Raycast's window management and automation features but cannot replace the launcher or extension ecosystem.
 You'd need to pair BTT with another launcher like Alfred or Spotlight.
-BTT's named triggers can replicate some Raycast shortcut workflows, but the command-bar search paradigm doesn't have a BTT equivalent.
+BTT's named triggers can replicate some Raycast shortcut workflows, but the command-bar search approach doesn't have a BTT equivalent.

 Consider running both—they excel at completely different things and don't conflict.
 BTT for input devices and gestures, Raycast for the command bar and extensions.